mozilla-l10n/documentation/src/products/firefox_desktop/adding_release.md

 The language pack for the new locale will be uploaded automatically by release automation on *addons.mozilla.org* (starting with the Beta version).
 A few follow-up manual steps are needed:
 * The `Mozilla` account needs to be added as author for the language pack.
-* The `target_locale` field needs to be set for the language pack (via Django admin UI).
 * The locale needs to be defined in [this JavaScript file](https://github.com/mozilla/addons-frontend/blob/master/src/amo/languages.js).

-For the first two steps, an email needs to be sent to AMO administrators (amo-admins(at)mozilla.com).
+For the first step, an email needs to be sent to AMO administrators (amo-admins(at)mozilla.com).

 These steps will make the language pack available in both the [Language Tools](https://addons.mozilla.org/firefox/language-tools/) page and the API used by Firefox to add new languages from preferences.